jameswoodgeog/GEOG5995M_Final_Project/README.md

 ## References

+Beattie, C.I., Longhurst, J.W.S. and Wood, N.K.
+2001.
+Air quality management: evolution of policy and practice in the UK as exemplifed by the experience of English local government.
+Atmospheric Environment.

 Department of Transport 2022.
 Transport and environment statistics 2022.
 GOV.UK.
 [Online].
 [Accessed 22 November 2023].
 Available from: https://www.gov.uk/government/statistics/transport-and-environment-statistics-2022/transport-and-environment-statistics-2022.

 Masoud Sajjadian, S. 2023.
 A critique on the UK’s net zero strategy.
 Sustainable Energy Technologies and Assessments.
 56, p.103003.